 About 2 years ago I decided to use wicking bed principles to keep my seedlings moist at all times in the cold frame.

-I made a very small Ecobed out of a plastic box, just small enough to fit into the cold frame, but able to propagate up to 40 seedlings in their pots at the same time.
+I made a very small Ecobed out of a plastic box and built a cold frame to fit neatly around it.
+It was big enough to propagate up to 40 seedlings in their pots.